Evaluations

 Finding the Ideal Run Method

-Now that we have an evaluator we trust, we can use it to rapidly evaluate a variety of method of running our task.
+Now that we have an evaluator we trust, we can use it to rapidly evaluate a variety of methods of running our task.
 We call this a "Run Method" and it includes the model (including fine-tunes), the model provider, and the prompt.

 Once you've defined a set of run methods, click "Run Eval" to kick off the eval.
 Behind the scenes, this is performing the following steps: